US seizes fifth oil tanker as Venezuela pressure campaign continues

 US forces had previously seized the Skipper tanker and the Centuries vessel in December.

-That month, four UN experts said the US had no “right to enforce unilateral sanctions through an armed blockade”.
+That month, four United Nations experts said the US had no “right to enforce unilateral sanctions through an armed blockade”.
 It said the blockade constituted an “illegal armed aggression” under international law.

-A group of UN experts have more recently said that the Trump administration’s plan to indefinitely control Venezuela’s oil industry represents a violation of its citizens right to self determination.
+A group of UN experts has more recently said that the Trump administration’s plan to indefinitely control Venezuela’s oil industry represents a violation of its citizens’ right to self-determination.

-Early on Friday, Trump said the US and Venezuela were “working well together, especially as it pertains to rebuilding, in a much bigger, better, and more modern form, their oil and gas infrastructure”.
+Early on Friday, Trump said on Truth Social that the US and Venezuela were “working well together, especially as it pertains to rebuilding, in a much bigger, better, and more modern form, their oil and gas infrastructure”.

-“Because of this cooperation, I have cancelled the previously expected second Wave of Attacks,” he said, adding US military ships would remain deployed to the region.
+“Because of this cooperation, I have cancelled the previously expected second Wave of Attacks,” he said, adding that US military ships would remain deployed to the region.